Posted by Vikram Rathod

-Websites such as godaddy.com is one place where one could find reliable aged domains, which conducts an auction to help you find the domain you’re interested in.
-While there is no long list of annoying rules and regulations for buying and selling aged domains, there are certain things which should be followed when selecting one.
+Websites such as godaddy.com are one place where one could find reliable aged domains, which conducts an auction to help you find the domain you’re interested in.
+While there is no long list of annoying rules and regulations for buying and selling aged domains, there are certain things that should be followed when selecting one.

 Chances Of Growth And Development

 The first vital thing is to determine how the domain name would prove to be useful for your purpose.
 Is there a particular name you are looking out for in an online community?
 Or, a product selling page, is it a directory or a site for personal purposes or some other uses.
 This knowledge will help you in planning the content marketing strategy which will be relevant to your purpose and the domain name.
 A well-planned strategy will enable you to fetch a good price if you plan to sell it in the future.

 Though there are a number of mixed responses as to how long a domain name could be, the common belief is that the shorter the better.
 It is possible to register a domain name of up to 63 characters, however in order to stream in traffic to your website, keep your domain name as short and unforgettable as possible.

 If you are planning to buy an aged domain or one which has expired, one vital thing to look out for is how much traffic does the site already have.
 The knowledge of this will help you in developing the domain.
 Also, it is of utmost importance to determine what kind of traffic comes to the site.
 The most valuable of all kinds of traffic is the organic traffic that comes via search engines.
 At the same time, getting backlinks from pertinent sites is also a vital factor, as this only means one thing – a higher place in Google’s SERP’s.
 In order to find out how many backlinks a given website has and also its page rank including other important metrics, a number of tools are available viz.
 Majestic SEO, Ahrefs tool, Open Site Explorer, to name a few.